 You are here

 Research in the area of autoimmune encephalopathy such as PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) and PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infection) is growing, but is still preliminary.
 Multi-center studies are needed to move research forward.
-PANS/PANDAS research at the UA Steele Center will focus on genetics, biomarkers and response to varied medical interventions.
+PANS/PANDAS research at the UArizona Steele Children's Research Center will focus on genetics, biomarkers and response to varied medical interventions.